airosaul/mothergeo-formats/README.md

         * *required* : the source data *must* provide this data field
     * __requested__ : the source data provider is invited to provide the data that will appear in this field
     * __required__ : the source data provider *must* provide the data that will appear in this field
-    * __analogs__ : a list of field name patterns that may be found in source data to hold data appropriate for this field
+    * __analogs__ : a list of field name patterns that may be found in source data to hold data appropriate for this field.

+    [//]: #
+    (@patdaburu this is my first attempt at editing in Markdown so we'll see how this goes.
+Most of my stuff are questions rather than updates so attempting to use comments in markdown seem appropriate.  side note, commenting seems complicated and breaks with line breaks.
+Here seeking clarification on the definition of an analog and use:)
+    [//]: #
+  (Are analogs the things that we will try to do smart naming associations that you mentioned in our meeting?
+Analogs here are listed as part of the source data.
+I think its probably contained within the target because our target is known and based on NENA while customer data is always unknown?
+See example below to hopefully illustrate questions)
+     [//]: #
+    (Example: 1. a customer source layer is called 'StearnsCountyRoads'2. we put `roads` as an ````_analog_```` in the target model for the roads centerline feature class.
+3. when run, 'StearnsCountyRoads' would be associated with the roads centerline feature class due to containing the analog?
+Secondarily, What type of association/searching is used under the covers?
+I would assume we'd want it to be overly suggestive rather than under, and assume a user would need to preview/confirm this association later via a GUI due to the criticality of making sure we know what their data is)

     * __target__ : contracts with the target data consumer and advice to `Mother` to be used during processing
     * __calculated__ : the value in this field is calculated
     * __guaranteed__ : this field is guaranteed to have a non-empty value
 * __usage__ : indicates how the data in this field is intended to be used
     * __search__ : the data in this field may be used to find a row
     * __display__ : the data in this field may be used to display information about a row

+[//]: #
+(Seems we should clarify search and display more.
+I'm assuming these fields are for mapping but am unsure of their impact to GDH as we don't search or display data currently... unless you are referring for example that a source unique Id field might be ''''searched'''' to find other relevant data?)

 * __nena__ : [NENA specification](<http://c.ymcdn.com/sites/www.nena.org/resource/collection/C74A8084-E3BD-405D-93C2-48AFCFA5B490/NENA_02-014-v1_GIS_Data_Collection_and_Maintenance.pdf>) information as defined by a [nena](#nena) object.
 * __i18n__ : internationalized label information; each supported language is identified by its ISO code and defined by an [i18n](#i18n) object.